 The effects of global warming are visible as worldwide climate changes, and the industrial sector urgently needs to produce and spread alternatives to fossil-derived plastic.
 The Ricoh Group leads the industry with its commitment to corporate ecological management.
 To achieve a zero-carbon, recycling society, Ricoh has been designing its multi-function printers (MFPs) using biomass plastic components, primarily made of PLA (polylactic acid) produced from plant-derived starch and sugar.
 The plant-derived, compostable PLA is the foundation for developing a new material—the foamed PLA sheet.

 PLA has excellent ecological benefits, including carbon neutrality and compostability.
-Burning PLA does not increase the net amount of CO2 in the atmosphere, and PLA degrades into water and CO2 in a particular environments, such as soil or compost.
+While it emits carbon dioxide when it is incinerated, its raw material, plant absorbs part of it during its growth process, which helps us to suppress the increase of carbon dioxide on the earth.
+PLA also degrades into water and CO2 in a particular environments, such as soil or compost.
 Despite these advantages, PLA has not gained market popularity because it is generally hard to shape and is more costly than fossil-derived plastics.

 Ricoh's has developed a foamed PLA sheet that is flexible and strong using its proprietary technologies.
 The sheet has a wide range of applications, including cushioning and packing material or various container types.

 *CO2 emitted by the factory is collected and used so there is no increase in atmospheric emissions.